-Thanks to Ben Isaacson for sharing his insights on the key provisions of the final CCPA Regs as it relates to the Adtech industry.
-He discusses the benefits and pitfalls of using cookie consent banners, the importance of carefully reviewing your contractual language, changes to record-keeping requirements and much more.
+CCPA Regs and Adtech – Thanks to Ben Isaacson for sharing his insights on the key provisions of the final CCPA Regs as they relate to the Adtech industry.
+He discusses the benefits and pitfalls of using cookie consent banners, the importance of carefully reviewing your contractual language, changes to record-keeping requirements, and much more.
 Watch this mini recording to learn more.

 So just thinking ahead.
-Do you think that the the CPRA, which will be on the November ballot, given the new definition of sharing adds any insight to that question, puts it to rest in some way introduces a new element.
+Do you think that the the CPRA, which will be on the November ballot, given the new definition of sharing, adds any insight to that question, and puts it to rest in some way, and introduces a new element?

 I mean, I think it’s left to be determined whether the CPRA even passes with the ACLU and EFF opposing.
-So this question, objected to it, but, , I think in general What we’re looking at is, an adequacy with the GDPR in a way that puts to bed, you know, whether a sale is really sharing because the two are essentially synonymous, between the cpra now ccpa.
-So we’re kind of it does raise the specter of Canada’s onward transfer, and the need for an opt out, really eventually an opt in, you know, to make sure that if an entity is going to be using your data for another purpose, other than, you know, just to service you in any way, then it’s clearly going to need consent.
+So this question objected to it, but I think, in general, what we’re looking at is adequacy with the GDPR in a way that puts to bed, you know, whether a sale is really sharing because the two are essentially synonymous between the CPRA now CCPA.
+So we’re kind of it does raise the specter of Canada’s onward transfer, and the need for an opt-out, really eventually an opt-in, you know, to make sure that if an entity is going to be using your data for another purpose, other than, you know, just to service you in any way, then it’s clearly going to need consent.

 So let’s leave our viewers with a final word.
-If you think about think about our client base — these last minute changes, the ongoing questions about the ambiguities is there one, you know, nugget of insight or suggestion, best practice that you could pass on?
-You know, if you haven’t thought about this, you really should be thinking about it?
+If you think about our client base — these last-minute changes, the ongoing questions about the ambiguities, is there one, you know, a nugget of insight or suggestion, a best practice that you could pass on?
+You know, if you haven’t thought about this, you really should be thinking about it.
 If you’re not doing this, you really should be doing it.
-I know, that’s a very broad question, but is there something that comes to mind?
+I know that’s a very broad question, but is there something that comes to mind?

 Great, great suggestion.
 So thank you.
 That is our privacy snapshot for today.
-And as always, if you are looking for support with your CCPA privacy compliance or otherwise we at BlueSky Privacy are here to help you figure out those operational pieces.
-So Ben thank you again, and we’ll look forward to having you back for a discussion on cookie governance.
+As always, if you are looking for support with your CCPA privacy compliance or otherwise, we at BlueSky Privacy are here to help you figure out those operational pieces.
+So Ben, thank you again, and we’ll look forward to having you back for a discussion on cookie governance.